Shocking ugly truths about our Mental Health Nurses

 No wiggle room to meet everyone’s every need

 Each shift, we’d be allocated five patients to look after, on top of which, one nurse would coordinate that shift.
 One nurse might be in Ward Round and one nursing assistant (NA) would hold the Rapid Response radio (attending to crises elsewhere).
 The fourth member of staff, an NA, would be on the floor, and completing the hourly checks (ensuring patients are safe).

-Obviously, this didn’t make it easy for nursing staff to spend long periods of time with their patients.
-However, we were fortunate when we had good nursing students to help out by chatting to patients and feeding back to nursing staff.
+This didn’t make it easy for nursing staff to spend long periods of time with their patients.
+However, we were fortunate when we had good nursing students to help out.
+They had the time to spend chatting with patients and feeding back to nursing staff.
 Or they’d help coordinate the shift, releasing the coordinating nurse to spend time with their patients.
 Students would be answering telephones and constantly unlocking the door to let people in or out of the ward.
 Patients loved having good students on the ward because they usually had the time to chat.

 Nurses could work smarter

 Staff ought to have allocated tasks to students which would then free them up.
 They could have used that time to spend with a patient and to document more than a line or two in their notes.

 Still, even with time to spare, we’d see staff flicking through patient’s magazines or settling themself in front of the t.v.
 Then you’d see a one line entry in patients’ notes saying “Mary had a quiet day.
 Stayed in her room throughout the shift.”
 Did this nurse speak to Mary?
 Had they asked if she wanted breakfast or lunch?
 Did they ask Mary how she felt or whether she needed any support?
 Who knows, because if it’s not documented, it didn’t happen.
 So — not only did they not speak to that patient, they obviously didn’t

 Not every day you get to see such sights